 Wash all produce

-Produce has become one of the top food groups associated with foodborne illness outbreaks.
-While it is impossible to know if produce is contaminated by looking at it, you may be able to reduce the dangers by washing all produce first, even packaged produce that indicates it has been pre-washed.
+Though often overlooked, produce is rising as a top food group associated with foodborne illness outbreaks.
+Though you can’t tell if produce is contaminated just by looking at it, there are ways you can reduce the chances of transmitting foodborne illness.
+Be sure to wash all produce first, even packaged produce that indicates it has been pre-washed.

-It’s important to understand that washing produce doesn’t necessarily prevent foodborne illness.
-Because cooking is required to kill many bacteria, produce that isn’t cooked (salads, fresh veggie trays, etc.) can still carry bacteria.
-Cutting through produce, like melons, can also transfer bacteria from the surface into the flesh.
-To best avoid foodborne illness from produce, be aware of any produce recalls or foodborne illness outbreaks as you shop and avoid foods that may be questionable.
+Though important to do, washing produce doesn’t always completely prevent foodborne illness.
+Because cooking is required to kill many bacteria, raw produce (salads, fresh veggie trays, etc.) can still carry bacteria.
+Additionally, cutting through produce, like melons, can also transfer bacteria from the surface into the flesh.
+To best avoid foodborne illness from produce, be aware of any produce recalls or foodborne illness outbreaks as you shop.

-Although it’s a time honored tradition in many households to let children (and even some adults) taste-test the dough and batter of sweet treats, such as cookies, pies, and cakes, avoid the temptation of doing so.
+You’d probably be hardpressed to find someone who hasn’t licked a beater or spatula covered in batter.
+But unfortunately, it’s best to avoid the temptation of taste-testing the dough and batter of sweet treats, such as cookies, pies, and cakes.
 We’ve long been warned that uncooked eggs in batter contain dangerous bacteria such as Salmonella, but now new advice from regulatory agencies suggests that uncooked flour can also harbor pathogens, such as E. coli.
-When it comes to dough…just say no.
+When it comes to sweets, stick to the cooked ones.

-Many of us enjoy that next-day turkey sandwich – but leftovers have their own set of food safety rules to know.
+Once we wake up from our food coma, many of us head to the refrigerator for that next-day turkey sandwich – but leftovers have their own set of food safety rules.

-Keeping leftovers safe to eat begins with cooling and storing them properly.
+Proper cooling and storing is essential when it comes to leftovers.
 Leftovers must be cooled to below 70°F (21° C) within 2 hours, and then to 41°F (5° C) or below within an additional four hours.

-To do this, break large and thick foods into smaller portions – for example, if you’ve got five pounds of mashed potatoes, break it into three or four smaller containers.
-Use shallow containers for quicker cooling.
+If you have a lot left over, break large and thick foods into smaller portions when putting it away.
+Using smaller, shallow containers allows for quicker cooling.
 Avoid tightly covering containers until food is fully cooled.

 When reheating, make sure that the food reaches a temperature of 165°F (74° C), and reheat the food only once.

-Finally, remember if you’re traveling with foods, it’s important to keep hot foods hot and cold foods cold.
-When foods are allowed to cool or warm up, they go into the temperature danger zone and can grow bacteria and other pathogens that can make people sick.
+Lastly, if you’re traveling with foods, it’s important to keep hot foods hot and cold foods cold.
+By allowing foods to enter the temperature danger zone, bacteria and other pathogens can grow and eventually make people sick.
 Use insulated carriers to help you keep foods from going out of temperature range.

 From all of us at Ehrlich, we wish you a happy and healthy holiday season.